Postdoctoral Fellowship

 This commitment underlies the overarching aim of our post-doctoral program: the training not only of clinicians who are developing areas of expertise, but of "generalists"-highly competent and versatile professionals, who keep abreast of changes in the field and who use this information to inform their clinical practice.
 The objective of the post-doc program which relates to this goal is to train psychologists, whose developing expertise extends to a variety of Primary Emphasis clinical domains, including individual and group psychotherapy, triage, urgent evaluation/follow-up/stabilization, multicultural counseling, supervision of trainees when trainees are available, and collaboration with other disciplines.

-As a part of the overarching goal, we provide post-docs with the opportunity to choose and develop a Secondary Emphasis that allows for the development of competence in a specified area and fits within the scope of our agency.
+As a part of our overarching goal, we provide post-docs with the opportunity to choose and develop a Secondary Emphasis that allows for the development of competence in a specified area and fits within the scope of our agency.
 Potential Secondary Emphasis areas include:

-- Administration (e.g. Training)
+• Administration (e.g., Training)

 An additional goal of our program is the development of professionalism.
 As part of this development, post-docs will build upon their learning and abilities to engage in a process of self-evaluation of their work and its effectiveness.
 This is achieved through supervision, participation in the Psychotherapy Seminar, and collaborative work with other professionals.
 Three major objectives which follow from this goal are: a strong emphasis on enhancing the post-doc's internal sense of ethical responsibility (conformity to accepted professional standards of conduct), social responsibility (sensitivity to the full range of human differences), and personal responsibility (awareness of self and one's personal impact in professional interactions).

 In pursuit of the objective of ethical responsibility, post-docs are expected not only to know and understand the ethical principles, laws, and other professional practice guidelines, which guide our profession, but also to demonstrate an ability to apply them.
-Post-docs are expected to embrace a process of thoughtful ethical decision making and are aided in this process by their supervisors, as well as through initial ethical and legal issues trainings which takes place during Fall Orientation as well as through intentional and supportive case evaluations and conversations during supervision.
+Post-docs are expected to embrace a process of thoughtful ethical decision making and are aided in this process by their supervisors, as well as through initial ethical and legal issues training which takes place during Fall Orientation, as well as through intentional and supportive case evaluations and conversations during supervision.
 Emergent ethical and legal issues of concern are also discussed in the Professional Development Seminar, in staff meetings, and in supervision.

 In pursuit of the objective of social responsibility, post-docs are encouraged to embrace and develop an appreciation for the myriad of differences among people and to grow in their multicultural competence and cultural humility in all professional roles.
 Post-docs are encouraged to have an awareness of and respect for individual differences and to work to understand clients, as well as colleagues, in terms of individual, cultural, and contextual factors.